unkleho/next-starter-kit/README.md

 ### Jest

 I'm a big believer of test driven development for backend applications.
-It is a bit trickier for frontend, however, [Jest](https://jestjs.io/) is well set up in this repo with example component and integration tests.
+It is a bit trickier for frontend, however, [Jest](https://jestjs.io/) is well set up in this repo with example component and integration tests that work with Redux and Apollo.

+### React Testing Library

+[Excellent library](https://testing-library.com/docs/react-testing-library/intro) that tests the DOM, rather than implementation, leading to tests that simulate real world usage.

 ### Prettier